3dproger/-apture-the-Flag-AI/README.md

 * F4 - Switch Fullscreen / Windowed mode
 * F9 - Screenshot (saved next to the game file)
 * ESC - Exit from Help / Exit from game

-# Goal of the Game
-Deliver the enemy flag to your base or destroy all opponents

-# Rules
-* You start out with a random weapon (Submachine Gun, Rifle or Shotgun)
-* Upon death, you possess a random remaining friendly soldier